MEET OUR SPEAKERS

 For the past five years Debbie has been an influential figure in North Carolina's booming local foods sector, serving on the statewide Local Sustainable Foods Advisory Council.
 She is a member of the NC Aquaculture Development Conference Board, the NC Catch Board and advises more than a dozen additional specialty crops organizations within North Carolina agriculture.
 Debbie thrives on connecting diverse groups to focus on being proactive.
 She is equally comfortable communicating with multinational executives and a single-employee producer selling direct at small farmers markets.
 Her authentic style and genuine interest engenders trust across broad groups of people.
 Debbie joined North Carolina Farm Bureau in November 2004 as Director of Specialty Crops where she monitors a wide range of behind the scenes issues on behalf of specialty crops producers and provides analysis and interpretation of trends and policy.
 Prior to joining NCFB she spent nearly 20 years with Ball Publishing, West Chicago, IL serving as Editorial Director, Publisher and founder of FloraCulture International magazine among other roles.
 She resides in Raleigh with her husband Ed Gaines.

-Anthony Marchetti is Director of Operations at Rappahannock River Oysters, LLC.
-He was born and raised in Richmond, VA and holds a history degree (2004) from University of Virginia.
-Anthony joined Rappahannock River Oysters as Director of Operations in 2008.
-Rappahanock River Oysters, LLC has an average weekly sales of 100,000 oysters, with over 4 million oysters sold annually.
-Vertical integration has led to the opening of three restaurants: Merroir in Topping, VA; Rappahanock Oyster Bar in Union Market in DC; and Rappahanock Restaurant in Richmond, VA.
-Anthony is also a United States Coast Guard licensed captain, and his hobbies include fly fishing, boating and sailing.
+Anthony Marchetti joined Rappahannock River Oysters as the Director of Operations in 2008.
+As such, he oversees a company that averages 100,000 oysters in weekly sales with over 4 million sold annually.
+This has led the company to vertically integrate, resulting in the opening of 3 restaurants: Merroir in Topping, VA, Rappahannock Oyster Bar in Union Market in Washington D.C., and Rappahannock Restaurant in Richmond, VA.
+Mr. Marchetti is also a U.S. Coast Guard licensed captain whose hobbies include fly-fishing, boating and sailing.